rushabhjhaveri/Rutgers-CS214/Notes/Memory_Management_in_C.md

 * The other common error to be careful with is __buffer overflow__, i.e., when we write past the end of some variable, overwriting vital information.

 ## Heap ##

+* The heap contains a linked list of used and free blocks.
+* New allocations on the heap [by __new__ or __malloc()__] are satisfied by creating a suitable block from one of the free blocks.
+* This requires updating the list of blocks on the heap.
+* This meta information about the blocks on the heap is also stored on the heap, often in a small area just in front of every block.
+* The size of the heap is set on application startup, but can grow [expand] as and when space is required [the allocator requests more space from the OS].
+* Stored in computer RAM, just like the stack.
+* Variables on the heap must be destroyed manually and must never fall out of scope.
+The said data is freed using __delete, delete[], or free()__.
+* In comparison to variables on the stack, the heap is slower to allocate.
+* Used on demand to allocate a block of data for use by the program.
+* Can have fragmentation when there are a lot of allocations and deallocations.
+* Can have allocation failures if too big of a buffer is requested to be allocated.
+* Use the heap when you don't know exactly how much data you will need at runtime, or if you need to allocate a lot of data.
+* The heap is responsible for memory leaks.

+### Memory Leaks ###